charliepark/fat_fingers/README.md

 There are some more instructions in the file itself, but it's really straightforward.

+### So this isn't a library / plugin?

+Nope!
+It's just a regex.
+Eight lines of code, and we tell you where you can stick &rsquo;em!

 ### Aren't we disenfranchising users with this?

 There's a similar tool, called [Mailcheck.js](https://github.com/Kicksend/mailcheck).
 It offers suggestions to the user, to check the e-mail they entered to make sure it's legit.